ux-at-icfnext/11/src/library/styles/type.md

 ---

+## Prose
+The USWDS using reset to unstyle all browser type settings.
+In order to apply prose styles to your text you'll want to give them the proper classes.
+For instance use `usa-list` to make your list appropately styled with padding and indentation.

+Applying the class `usa-prose` to the outter element will apply prose to all items with in.
+We have found that applying the the class to the same div as where you are applying the `grid-container` will help to make sure that all text elements inside are properly styled.
+Read more about the [Grid here](/library/styles/grid/)

 ## Custominizing Type in the USWDS
 Use the `$theme-settings` to change the font you would like to use for the library.
 ### Native fonts